qfeuilla/Fluid-engine/README.md

 ### 03/03/2020

 After reading some paper about the SPH I have seen a lot of terms that I don't understand so I will list theme and try to understand theme in a glossary that can be found in Glossary.md

+### 06/03/2020

+I am starting to understand the main lines of the solver now it is time for me to trying to find a good algoritm.
+My main goal is to have an algorithme that is the most optimized I can.
+I will focus on the display later. see DFSPH_algoritm.md